The 5 Best Ways to Get Rid of Mice (And Keep Them Out)

 At Smith’s, we’ve been helping homeowners in the San Francisco Bay Area address rodent infestations for more than 15 years.

-In this post, we share a step by step guide on eliminating mice from your home – and keeping them out for good.
+In this post, we share a step by step guide on getting rid of mice from your home – and keeping them out for good.

-• Shelter.
-As the weather cools down and winter sets in, mice make their way inside homes, seeking shelter and warmth.
+In an effort to escape the summer heat or winter cold, mice make their way inside homes, seeking shelter and protection.
 Thanks to their small bodies, adult mice can fit through spaces as small as ⅜”.

 Important Safety Considerations